Trump imposes steel, aluminum tariffs on U.S. allies and Europe plans to retaliate

-President Trump followed through on a threat to impose steep metal tariffs on U.S. allies Thursday, a long-promised decision that could spark retaliatory trade barriers on a host of U.S. products.
+WASHINGTON - President Trump followed through on a threat to impose steep metal tariffs on U.S. allies Thursday, a long-awaited decision that analysts said moved the country closer to a trade war.

-Commerce Secretary Wilbur Ross said that Canada, Mexico and the European Union would be subject to a 25% tariff on steel and a 10% tariff on aluminum beginning at midnight.
-Other countries, including Argentina and Brasil, agreed to limit metal exports.
+Commerce Secretary Wilbur Ross said that Canada, Mexico and the European Union would be subject to a 25% tariff on steel and a 10% tariff on aluminum beginning at midnight on Thursday.
+Brazil, Argentina and Australia agreed to limit steel exports to the U.S. to avoid tariffs, he said.

+The decision was the latest by the Trump administration to project a more protectionist stance amid ongoing trade negotiations with China and other countries.
+But it drew a sharp rebuke and promises of retaliation from longstanding allies.

+"These tariffs are totally unacceptable," Canadian Prime Minister Justin Trudeau said Thursday.
+"These tariffs are an affront to the long-standing security partnership between Canada and the United States."

 European trade officials have previously threatened to respond to Trump's move with duties on U.S.-made motorcycles, orange juice and bourbon, among other things.
-French Finance Minister Bruno Le Maire said Wednesday that the European response to increased tariffs would be “united and firm.”
+Jean-Claude Juncker, president of the European Commission, reiterated that position Thursday, saying Europe would impose duties on "a number of imports from the U.S."

 Funny to watch the Democrats criticize Trade Deals being negotiated by me when they don’t even know what the deals are and when for 8 years the Obama Administration did NOTHING on trade except let other countries rip off the United States.
 Lost almost $800 Billion/year under “O”- Donald J. Trump (@realDonaldTrump) May 25, 2018

-Trump announced the tariff and aluminum tariffs in early March, but offered temporary exemptions to the Europe Union, Canada, Mexico and a number of other allies.
+Trump announced the tariff and aluminum tariffs in early March but offered temporary exemptions to the European Union, Canada, Mexico and a number of other allies.
 He extended those exemptions in late April, noting at the time it would be the "final" delay unless the countries agreed to other concessions.

 "We are awaiting their reaction," Ross said of the other countries.
 "We continue to remain quite willing, indeed eager, to continue discussions."

+The move promoted criticism from a number of Republicans on Capitol Hill, especially those with large agricultural industries.

+"This is dumb," said Sen. Ben Sasse, R-Neb.
+"Europe, Canada and Mexico are not China, and you don't treat allies the same way you treat opponents."

 The decision comes days after the Trump administration announced $50 billion of new tariffs on Chinese imports, after officials had earlier said it was "putting the trade war on hold" with Beijing.
-Ross told reporters Thursday that he still expects to travel to China to continue trade talks this weekend.
+Ross is set to travel to China this weekend to continue trade talks.

-Trump last week ordered officials to investigate whether auto tariffs are also required to maintain national security, a move largely seen as a negotiating tactic amid U.S. talks with Canada and Mexico over the drafting of a new North American Free Trade Agreement.
+Prasad said the hard line approach might net Trump some short-term wins, but said "it could eventually result in the U.S. playing a diminished" role in global trade.

+"He doesn't have a strategy that's going to lead to making American manufacturing great again," said Robert Scott, a trade expert at the American Enterprise Institute.
+"There will continue to be a series of tit-for-tat battles."

-The U.S. imported 34.6 million metric tons of steel last year, a 15 percent increase from 2016, according to the U.S. Department of Commerce.
-Canada is the largest exporter of steel to the U.S., followed by Brazil, South Korea and Mexico.
+The U.S. imported 34.6 million metric tons of steel last year, a 15% increase from 2016, according to the U.S. Department of Commerce.

+Canada was the top source of U.S. imported steel, accounting for 77%, according to the International Trade Administration.
+Mexican steel accounts for about 9% of U.S. imports.

+The majority of that metal is used in construction, auto manufacturing and appliances.

 A threat of violence prompted school officials Thursday to close Torrey Pines High School for the day and led to the arrest of a former student suspected of committing the crime.